corvulpex/hasht-server/README.md

 After the server is running you can use the hashtable with the client side program.<br>
 You can quit it by entering 'q'.

+## Notes

+This specific implementation lets you insert <int, int> pairs into the hashmap.
+The underlying logic is capable of using arbitrary types of a fixed size that have a std::hash implementation.